jeffboody/libvkk/platform/readme.md

 called from the main thread except for GPS events which are called from the UI thread.
 This is because the app may have requested GPS recording which can cause events to be delivered when the app main thread is paused.
+The onMain callback may be used on Linux when no display is required (onPause, onDraw, onEvent are unsupported).

 	typedef void* (*vkk_platformOnCreate_fn)(vkk_engine_t* engine);
 	typedef void  (*vkk_platformOnDestroy_fn)(void** _priv);